thomasboyt/Charcoal/readme.md

 What Charcoal does not have:

-* A bunch of command-line arguments you will never remember to use when generating things that end up saving you zero time.
+* A bunch of extra command-line arguments for generating things.
+I mean, who wants to scaffold out an entire model on the command line?
+Gah.
+That's what writing code is for!
 * Extra static asset tasks that you'll just end up customizing the hell out of anyways.
+* Test generators.
+This is because I'm trying to stay testing framework-independent, and would rather not have to make three different generators for Jasmine, Mocha, and QUnit.
+I might re-evaluate this in the future.

 What Charcoal does not have *yet*: